bloomkd46/homebridge-iRobot/README.md

 ## Features:
   * On/Off Control
+  * Room-By-Room Control On Models That Support It (Only Tested When Using One Map)
   * Auto-Dicovery Of All Devices On Your Acount
   * Battery Percent/Charging ifo
   * Binfull Detection In The Form Of Filter/Contact/Motion Sensor